Cambridge , TAS 7170

 Time: 10:00am – 3:00pm

-Food: Picnic-lunch and snacks will be provided.
+Food: A vegetarian picnic-lunch and snacks will be provided.
 Please send dietary requirements to [email protected]

 The State Governments Landcare Action Grants are supported by donations to Landcare Tasmania’s Tasmanian Landcare Fund through the JM Roberts Charitable Trust.